goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

   >>> provideUtility(engineUtility, IAlchemyEngineUtility)

 Tables can be created without an open transaction or session.
-If no session is created then the table creation is deffered to the next call to zalchemy.getSession.
+If no session is created then the table creation is deferred to the next call to zalchemy.getSession.

   >>> z3c.zalchemy.createTable('table3', '')

-Note that the transaction handling is done inside Zope.

-  >>> import transaction
-  >>> txn = transaction.begin()

-Everything inside SQLAlchemy needs a Session.
-We must obtain the Session from zalchemy.
-This makes sure that a transaction handler is inserted into Zope's transaction process.

-To simplify the usage of getSession we store the function in "session" (see also the note above).

-  >>> session = z3c.zalchemy.getSession
+zalchemy automatically coordinates Zope's transaction manager with SQLAlchemy's sessions.
+All mapped classes are automatically associated with thread-local session, which in turn is automatically connected to a special data manager that coordinates with Zope's transactions.

   >>> a = A()
   >>> a.value = 1

-Apply the new object to the session :

-  >>> session().save(a)

-A new instance of a mapped sqlobject class is created.
-This object is not stored in the database until the session is committed or flush is called for the new instance.

-To be able to query a new instance it is therefore necessary to flush the object to the database before the query.
+Committing a transaction will automatically trigger a flush and clear the session.

-  >>> session().flush([a])
+  >>> import transaction

-Commiting a transaction is doing the same with all remaining instances.
-After this commit the current session is flushed and cleared.

   >>> transaction.commit()

-Now let's try to get the object back in a new transaction :
+Now let's try to get the object back in a new transaction (we're in a new transaction already because the old transaction was committed):

-  >>> txn = transaction.begin()
+  >>> from z3c.zalchemy.datamanager import getSession as session
   >>> a = session().get(A, 1)
   >>> a.value
   1